What is temporary housing?

 All temporary housing areas are locked and accessible only to the students assigned there.
 Furnishings include a bed, desk and chair for each occupant.
 Wardrobes or clothes racks are also provided or are available upon request; in some cases the wardrobe is shared by two students.
 Some temporary housing areas offer lockable cupboards or drawers, but others do not.
 You are welcome to bring a small safe or lockable storage box if you desire additional security for valuables.

-Because you will be moving to your permanent room some time after the quarter begins, it is recommended that, for your convenience, you bring only necessities when moving in, and have your other belongings brought or shipped to you later.
+Because you'll be moving to your permanent room some time after the quarter begins, it is recommended that, for your convenience, you bring only necessities when moving in, and have your other belongings brought or shipped to you later.

 When will I move out of temporary housing?